fernandomantoan/oauth-provider-sample/README.md

 # OAuth Provider with Spring Security OAuth
-This project provides an OAuth 1.0a endpoint, and was developed as a study case of a single-sign-on server using the OAuth protocol.
+This project provides an [OAuth 1.0a](http://tools.ietf.org/html/rfc5849) endpoint, and was developed as a study case of a single-sign-on server using the OAuth protocol.
 It can be used as the main user provider for applications with a common users database.
 The project uses a MySQL database, Spring Framework components, HTML5 and CSS3.

 ## Configuration
 The project dependencies can be resoulved through Maven, but there are some configurations regarding the database, OAuth endpoints and consumers.

 ### Database
-To configure the database settings open the file spring-database.xml located in webapp/WEB-INF, and configure the following parameters:
+To configure the database settings open the file **spring-database.xml** located in **webapp/WEB-INF**, and configure the following parameters:

 	<bean id="dataSource" class="com.mchange.v2.c3p0.ComboPooledDataSource" destroy-method="close">
 		<property name="user" value="root" />